 It’s a weird last day to have.
 I get caught up by a lot of different emotions.
-I am sad because I had to say goodbye to 6 people whom I spent the last 8 days with.
-I am happy-sad for the experiences I made, but semi-depressed that I have to say goodbye to Vietnam for now.
+Sad because I had to say goodbye to 6 people whom I spent the last 8 days with.
+Happy-sad for the experiences I made, but semi-depressed that I have to say goodbye to Vietnam for now.

 I am thankful for the last couple of days.
 Thankful for one of the craziest adventures I’ve had in my life.

-For as long as I can I walk through Hoi An.
-I only have a couple of hours to spare.
+For as long as I can I walk through Hoi An – I only have a couple of hours to spare.
 Time is ticking, and the taxi has been called: I need to get back to the airport soon.
 I am desperate to soak up the city and to see as much as I possibly can in the short amount of time that I have.
-I am ready to explore the little streets, to grab a sandwich in that shop everyone recommended to me, and I am ready to see the river and the little souvenirshops.
+I’m ready to explore the little streets, to grab a sandwich in that shop everyone recommended to me, and I am ready to see the river and the little souvenirshops.

 It’s quiet.
 Unlike any other experience I’ve had in this country before.

 In front of the little shops that decorate the streets I spot their owners, sitting in the shade.
 They’re waiting for customers to enter their shops.
 Getting something tailor made maybe.
 They watch me pass by in silence, I greet them, saying hello in Vietnamese.
-They smile, and for a moment I break the silence.
+A smile.
+For a moment I break the silence.

 Most people I come across are tourists.
 Not a big shocker, since Hoi An is one of the most touristic places of Vietnam (And how can it not be?
 Being an UNESCO world heritage site.), but it’s still weird, to see so many tourists compared to locals.